-These methods in the video may appear simple, too good to be true, but apparently they can work wonders to achieve mental focus.
+These methods may appear simple, too good to be true, but apparently, they can work wonders to achieve mental focus.

 Who knew?
 Juggling obviously takes physical dexterity but did you know it also trains your brain to focus?
-This video can teach you the (??) simple steps to learn the technique…
+Supposedly the steps to learn the technique are fairly simple.

 Bean Bag Toss

 If juggling doesn’t appeal to you or seems too complicated, try the simpler focusing trick of a bean bag toss.
 Throw a bean bag from one hand to the other, ensuring the bag only goes to eye level; watch it go back and forth.

 Exercises, techniques, and tips from Atlassian will help boost your productivity by training and looking after your brain.
 Poor concentration, poor memory, and more can be a thing of the past.

 POND translates scientific research on various neurodevelopmental disorders into treatment practices.
 Make physical appointments or receive news and resources in newsletter format through a mailing list.
 Take part in a research study; get involved directly.

 C8 Sciences Reports on Neuroplasticity

 C8 Sciences explains how to shape the brain with activity.
 Nobel-prize-winning research has shown that neuroplasticity is most effective in young children.
 The belief that kids’ brains are like sponges just happens to be true; they soak up more knowledge and training before the age of five than anyone does in later years.

 I’ve learned it’s never too late to rewire or train your brain.
 Whether you play Wordle every day or learn to juggle, make sure you keep your brain exercised!